 Although many pursuits are initiated for vehicle code violations, many suspects captured are charged with serious felony and misdemeanor crimes.
-In addition to evading arrest, the four most frequent crimes reported by law enforcement agencies as the most serious crime charged upon apprehension are: stolen vehicle, DUI, unlicensed/suspended driver, and resisting arrest.
-One of these four crimes was listed as the most serious crime charged in approximately 43.8 percent of all apprehensions that occurred in 2016.
+In addition to evading arrest, the four most common violations charged after the suspect was apprehended were vehicle theft, driving under the influence (DUI), driving with a suspended license or while unlicensed, and resisting arrest.
+The most serious crime charged came from this category in approximately 39 percent of all apprehensions that occurred in 2018.